n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.highlevel.md

+---
+title: HighLevel node - n8n Documentation
+description: Documentation for the HighLevel node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # HighLevel

 The HighLevel node allows you to automate work in HighLevel, and integrate HighLevel with other applications. n8n has built-in support for a wide range of HighLevel features, including creating, updating, deleting, and getting contacts, opportunities, and tasks.